softeng-feup/open-cx-working-title/README.md

 ![Domain Model](https://github.com/softeng-feup/open-cx-working-title/blob/master/Domain%20Model.png)

 Above we can see a representation of all the relationships involved.
-It should be noted that the moderator has the same privilegies as the speaker, however he possess access to more information, as he/her is capable of overseeing all the sessions.
+It should be noted that some attributtes have not been implemented, namely *numOfAtendees, author, time*.

 ---